Actionable guide to SEO in 2017

 SEO PowerSuite tip:

 Google PageSpeed Insights are integrated into SEO PowerSuite's WebSite Auditor app to let you easily check if your pages pass Google's speed and usability tests and see the exact issues you need to tackle.
-To check your pages' loading time, simply go to WebSite Auditor's Page Audit module.
+To check your pages' loading time, simply go to WebSite Auditor's Page Audit dashboard and click on Technical factors.

 2. Improve engagement & click-through rates